Department of Biochemistry and Biophysics

 Modern research in biochemistry and biophysics is designed to address mechanism and function; it utilizes the paradigms of molecular biology, but is influenced by chemistry, physics, and genetics.
 The philosophy of the department and its graduate program is to provide students with broad training in modern approaches to the field and unique opportunities for multidisciplinary training.

 Students are admitted to the graduate program through the BBSP portal, complete a minimum of three laboratory rotations, and then join the Department of Biochemistry and Biophysics at the end of their first year.
 All students in the department are required to complete a seminar in biochemistry (BIOC 701) OR seminar in biophysics (BIOC 704); BIOC 712, which is a grant writing course designed to help prepare students for their comprehensive written examination; and BIOC 715, which is a scientific presentation course.
-Students are also required to complete nine credit hours in core courses and nine credit hours of electives.
+Students are also required to complete six credit hours in core courses and four credit hours of electives.
 Further information on course requirements may be found at www.med.unc.edu/biochem/students/degree-requirements.
 Students in the combined M.D./Ph.D. program are required to complete all course requirements.